tedneward/Azgaarnoth/Creatures/Extraplanar/Yugoloths.md

 >***Hypnotic Gaze.*** The ultroloth's eyes sparkle with opalescent light as it targets one creature it can see within 30 feet of it.
 If the target can see the ultroloth, the target must succeed on a DC 17 Wisdom saving throw against this magic or be charmed until the end of the ultroloth's next turn.
 The charmed target is stunned.
 If the target's saving throw is successful, the target is immune to the ultroloth's gaze for the next 24 hours.
 >
 >***Teleport.*** The ultroloth magically teleports, along with any equipment it is wearing or carrying, up to 60 feet to an unoccupied space it can see.
 >
+>***Innate Spellcasting.*** The ultroloth's innate spellcasting ability is Charisma (spell save DC 17).
+The ultroloth can innately cast the following spells, requiring no material components:
+>* At will: alter self, clairvoyance, darkness, detect magic, detect thoughts, dispel magic, invisibility (self only), suggestion
+>* 3/day each: dimension door, fear, wall of fire
+>* 1/day each: fire storm, mass suggestion
+>
+>***Summon Yugoloth (1/Day).*** The yugoloth chooses what to summon and attempts a magical summoning.
+An ultroloth has a 50 percent chance of summoning 1d6 mezzoloths, 1d4 nycaloths, or one ultroloth.
+A summoned yugoloth appears in an unoccupied space within 60 feet of its summoner, does as it pleases (unless its summoner is an ultroloth, in which case it acts as an ally of its summoner), and can't summon other yugoloths.
+The summoned yugoloth remains for 1 minute, until it or its summoner dies, or until its summoner takes a bonus action to dismiss it.
+>